 Business history is replete with both success and failures in rebranding strategy but that shouldn’t discourage a company from doing so.
 Familiarity breeds contempt goes the old saying but it may not be with the brand- as it can also create a liking.
 In such cases, a change in a brand name can evoke strong reactions leading to loss of goodwill from stakeholders.
 There should be a compelling reason for rebranding strategy and some are unavoidable as in mergers and acquisitions.
 Rebranding strategy should convey the continuity associated with the company’s founders and principles but at the same time embody the new principles or values imbibed with the changing times as in Canara Bank’s case- bonding with stakeholders reflecting the new era.

 Rebranding strategy shouldn’t be done in a hurry and lack of planning can wreak havoc on the company finances as several examples cited show.
-Just because some companies have gone for rebranding strategy is no reason for you to keep up with the Joneses.
-It should be based on a genuine need, well thought out market strategy and good homework are done with existing stakeholders.
-Some companies, especially in pharma, footwear, and nutrition, have entry level, generic and premium brands being handled by different divisions or subsidiaries of the holding company.
-The recent hiving off of premium brands S-Cross, Baleno and Breza by Maruti Suzuki India Ltd is one such example of the company not losing its focus on entry and mid-segment cars while at the same time tasting success with premium brands which had failed earlier.
+Just because some companies have gone for a rebranding strategy is no reason for you to keep up with the Joneses.
+It should be based on a genuine need, well thought out market strategy, and good homework are done with existing stakeholders.
+Some companies, especially in pharma, footwear, and nutrition, have entry-level, generic, and premium brands being handled by different divisions or subsidiaries of the holding company.
+The recent hiving off of premium brands S-Cross, Baleno, and Breza by Maruti Suzuki India Ltd is one such example of the company not losing its focus on entry and mid-segment cars while at the same time tasting success with premium brands that had failed earlier.

-This has been a guide to the process of changing logos, brand names, packaging and changing the focus of marketing promotion is called rebranding exercise.
-These are the following external link related to rebranding exercise.
+This has been a guide to the process of changing logos, brand names, packaging, and changing the focus of marketing promotion is called rebranding exercise.
+These are the following external link related to the rebranding exercise.